 Similar provisions also exist in neighbouring jurisdictions including Russia and the Ukraine, and in other countries worldwide.
 Please ask your J A Kemp contact separately regarding rights in these jurisdictions.

 The scope of an SPC is limited to the product of the relevant marketing authorisation.
 It protects that product to the same extent as the patent on which the SPC is based (“the basic patent”).
 For example, if the basic patent covers the product per se, the SPC will also cover the product per se.
 If the basic patent only covers a method of manufacturing or using the product, then the SPC will be similarly restricted.

 The situation is less clear for active ingredients which are biological molecules.
-A decision of the Norwegian Court of Appeal following an advisory opinion of the EFTA court recognised that it would be desirable for therapeutically equivalent variants of a biologic product to be covered by an SPC, but provided little guidance as to the extent of such coverage.
+A decision of the Norwegian Court of Appeal7 following an advisory opinion of the EFTA court8 recognised that it would be desirable for therapeutically equivalent variants of a biologic product to be covered by an SPC, but provided little guidance as to the extent of such coverage.
 It is to be expected that this question will be referred to the CJEU.